JakeOTooleDev/JakeOTooleDev/README.md

 ### Howdy 👋
 By day I work as an Associate Software Engineer at Spok focused on front-end development utlizing React and TypeScript.
-By night I am a teaching assistant at a full-stack web development boot camp.
-I volunteer on a local political candidate's campaign team to keep their website up-to-date.
 Before my web dev life I worked in medical device engineering.
+Check out my original GitHub profile at https://github.com/SirPotatoIV.

 - 🔭 I’m currently working on a Point and Click game using common web technologies
 - 🌱 I’m currently learning about animating SVGs